CHTC/Events/2026-06-09-throughput-computing-week.md

 **Don't miss this opportunity to connect with the High Throughput Computing community.**

 You are invited to the annual Throughput Computing Week (HTC26) from June 9-12 to be held in beautiful Madison, Wisconsin.
-HTC26 brings together researchers, campuses, science collaborations, facilitators, administrators, government representatives, and professionals interested in high-throughput computing to:

-- Engage with the throughput computing community, including the [OSG Consortium](https://osg-htc.org/), [PATh](https://path-cc.io/) and [Pelican](https://pelicanplatform.org/) teams and many others contributing to HTC
-- Be inspired by presentations and conversations with community leaders and contributors sharing common interests
-- Learn about HTC and new developments to advance your science, your collaboration, or your campus

-At HTC25, we had over 130 in-person attendees and more than 80 presentations.

-The event website will be launched in February 2026, so stay tuned for more details.
+For the fourth year in a row, Throughput Computing Week 2026 (HTC26) will bring together the Throughput Computing community to share challenges, exchange recent advances and explore opportunities.
+This year we will welcome the new OSG Executive Director - Peter Couvares - who brings a fresh perspective on how physics communities engage with throughput computing, starting with Multi Messenger Astrophysics.

+HTC26 gives OSPool, OSDF, HTCondor and Pelican users, contributors, and collaborators the chance to exchange ideas and experiences, to learn about the latest services and research, and to experience live demos.
+Current or potential consumers or providers of distributed high throughput computing, HTCondor, OSDF, or Pelican users or administrators are welcome to attend.
+This year HTC26 will include a focus on a topics including

+- The challenges of AI, including Successes and Failures in using Agentic AI, AI Facilitation, Best practices for AI driven Research, and Using AI tools to understand and debug HTCondor and Pelican
+- Facilitation for HTC
+- The Challenges of Multi Messenger Astrophyics Computing
+- HTC Admin Jumpstart and Masterclass
+- The Challenges of Data
+- Throughput Computing at Work: Reports from the Field

 ### Connect with CC* Campuses and OSG Staff

-[CC* campuses](https://osg-htc.org/campus-cyberinfrastructure.html) (current and potential) will have the opportunity to build connections and to advance their technical know-how at the dedicated CC* track.
+Following the success of these sessions in the last two years, [CC* campuses](https://osg-htc.org/campus-cyberinfrastructure.html) (current and potential) will have the opportunity to build connections and to advance their technical know-how at the dedicated CC* track.
 These sessions will bring together campus staff, including staff involved directly with HTC technology, with the OSG Consortium staff.
 The goal is to engage with and to learn from each other to improve the experience of providing or utilizing capacity and to advance scientific research on your own campus and across the nation.

 ### Speaking Opportunities